- 24/7 customer service

-Once you become an NFCU member, you can open additional savings accounts, including a custodial savings account for minor children, an education savings account or an IRA — by opening a Share Savings Account.
-Share Savings accounts require a $5 minimum deposit and are also available as Educational Savings Accounts or Individual Retirement Accounts.
+Once you become an NFCU member, you can open additional savings accounts — including a custodial savings account for minor children, an education savings account or an IRA — by opening a Share Savings Account.

 NFCU offers two money market accounts.
 If you’re interested in earning more than a standard savings account can provide, an NFCU money market account might be worth your while.
 To earn dividends, however, you’ll need to maintain a minimum balance of at least $2,500.
 You can add money to your account whenever you like and make withdrawals via checks or an ATM.

 The Jumbo Money Market Savings Account has the same features as the Money Market Savings Account.
 However, if your account balance is $100,000 or more, you can earn jumbo dividend rates, which are higher than the regular rates paid on the money market savings account.

-NFCU offers a selection of CDs — also known as share certificates — including standard and special certificates.
+NFCU offers a selection of CDs, including standard and special certificates.
 Many of these CD, or certificate of deposit, options allow you to add money to your account at any time.
-Plus, all but one have very low opening deposits.

 - Standard Certificate: You can open this with a minimum deposit of $1,000.
 Terms are three months to seven years and offer an APY as high as for the longest term.

-EasyStart Certificates are easy to open because they require a minimum deposit of $50.
+- EasyStart Certificate: Easy to open because they require a minimum deposit of just $50.
 Terms are available from six months to 24 months.

-The Special EasyStart Certificate, which has a 12-month term, offers a APY.
+- Special EasyStart Certificate: Has a 12-month term, offers a APY.
 The minimum opening deposit is $50, and the maximum balance is $3,000.
 Additional deposits are allowed at any time up to the maximum balance.

-If you just have a little bit of money to invest right now, but you still want to open a CD account, the SaveFirst account requires just a $5 minimum opening deposit.
+- SaveFirst Certificate: Requires just a $5 minimum opening deposit.
 After opening your account, you can add money at any time.
 Terms are from three months to 60 months.